joustava/joustava.github.io/_drafts/exploring-canbus.md

 This time I want to explore the [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) standard, it defines a protocol that enables micro controllers to communicate with each other without a central host device.
 This might be interesting in the context of IoT.

-Most of the information concerning can be found in specifications and white papers published by Bosch, where CAN bus was developed initially.
+Most of the information concerning this topic can be found in specifications and white papers published by Bosch, where CAN bus was developed initially.

 # Python implementation